How to Consign Online - Our Consignor Checklist

 - DISCOUNT: We highly recommend marking your items to “discount” which allows them to sell for 50% off on discount day.
 You’re better off getting 50% off than nothing at all and discount day shoppers tend to zero in on the discounted items and leave the full price items behind. *TIP: If you are going to discount, DO NOT mark the item up just because you are going to discount it.
 You’re better off to price it reasonably, giving it a better chance to sell at full price on full price days then you are to overprice it and only have one shot to sell it for 1/2 price!

 - DONATE: Although, we will not be taking donations for our online sale, you still need to select whether your item should be *donated” to charity.
-That way, if it does not sell and you want to bring it to a future in-person sale, it will be listed correctly in your inventory.
+That way, if it does not sell and you want to bring it to a future in-person sale, it will be listed correctly in your inventory when you go to print in person tags.
+If you ONLY consign online, always mark your items not to donate.
 Reminder – cribs and other large furniture (changing tables, bureaus, toddler/twin beds, etc.) can NOT be marked to donate as the charity will not accept them.
 If you are marking an item to be donated, it will AUTOMATICALLY be marked to discount.

 - PHOTO: Click the camera icon to attach an image to your item.
 Image must be 5MB or smaller and must be a .jpg, .jpeg, .gif, or .png file (you will get an error message if you try to load another file type).
 Square photos are best (vertical mode).
 Don’t use portrait/horizontal or landscape as they upload sideways to Shopify.
 Photo tips: Backgrounds should be uncluttered, clean and plain.
 Use dark backgrounds for light colored items and light backgrounds for dark colored items, no stock photos (must be of actual item), get close to the item, everything in your listing must be shown in your photo (nothing more, nothing less).
-You are limited to one photo per item but you can use apps like piccollage to create a collage of images of your item.
-Double check your photos are correct by clicking on them before marking them “ready for online sale”. *Please note, photos do NOT carry over from sale to sale so you may want to save them on your device (however, also consider whether your photo needs a refresh if the item didn’t sell).
+You are limited to one photo per item but you can use apps like piccollage to create a collage of images of your item (I would try not to use more than 2 pics in a collage since the more pics you include, the smaller they are and therefore, the harder it is to tell what the item is as shoppers scroll through).
+Lay a ruler next to the item to show scale or list measurements.
+Double check your photos are correct by clicking on them before marking them “ready for online sale”. *Please note, photos will carry over to the next sale UNLESS you miss participating in the following two sale seasons (however, also consider whether your photo needs a refresh if the item didn’t sell at a prior sale).

 - READY FOR ONLINE SALE: Click this box when you are finished making any changes to your item.
 After the inventory deadline, I will load all of your items into our Shopify store and you will see a lock on your items.
 The lock on the items shows that you can no longer make changes to them and they been listed for sale.